Space Across the Curriculum

 Surviving on Mars

-Carah Barbarick and Leanne Rehme, Space Education Specialists at the Space Foundation will present, “Surviving on Mars”.
+Leanne Rehme, Space Education Specialist at the Space Foundation will present, “Surviving on Mars”.
 This webinar is a series of hands-on lessons based on humans surviving on Mars and include landing design, habitat creation, space suit design, and human nourishment.
 It will be an exciting and informative session!
 Sign up today!

 Space Foundation Lunch Bytes (coming soon!)